-2. I learned from new perspectives and gain communication skills
+2. I learnt from different perspectives and gained communication skills

-While it can be daunting to approach people on the street, I found that once they stopped, they were a lot friendlier and more open than I expected.
+It can be daunting to approach people on the street.
+But I found that once they stopped, they were a lot friendlier and more open than I expected.
 I got everything from declarations of love to heartfelt personal stories.

 Street fundraising is an opportunity to learn about new perspectives and about people you wouldn’t otherwise meet.
-You build up excellent communication skills, essential for many careers, setting you apart from lots of other job applicants.
-The role is genuinely educational as you learn a lot about social, and in my case third world, issues, broadening your outlook and giving you the insight to draw on in the future.
+You build up excellent communication skills, which are essential for many careers.
+This sets you apart from lots of other job applicants.
+The role is genuinely educational as you learn a lot about social issues.
+It broadens your outlook and gives you insight to draw on in the future.

-3. I learned to hold my own and made great friends
+3. I learnt to hold my own and made great friends

-I’m also equipped with a more open outlook because I’ve seen that every conversation provides the opportunity for a new perspective or change.
+I’m also equipped with a more open outlook because I’ve seen that every conversation provides the opportunity for a new perspective or change of opinion.
 (Street fundraising has clearly made me really modest too…)

-I found that street fundraisers were generally quite fun, supportive and interesting.
+I found that street fundraisers are generally quite fun, supportive and interesting.
 My team was a motley crew of diverse people, from the young student to the middle-aged professional.
 We made lasting friendships by working as a team to meet targets and by supporting each other through the hard days.
 We created a positive, enthusiastic culture by lifting each other up and motivating one another.
-And by going on to lead groups within the section as a Team Leader, I was able to jazz up my CV so I could apply for jobs offering more responsibility.
+And by going on to lead groups as a team leader, I could jazz up my CV to apply for jobs offering more responsibility.

 4. I gained a lot of confidence and resilience

-As someone who was sceptical of slogans and self-help notions, I was initially resistant to the ‘power of believing in yourself’.
+As someone who was sceptical of slogans and self-help, I was initially resistant to the ‘power of believing in yourself’.
 But I couldn’t deny the significance of positive thinking when I saw how essential it was to my success as a street fundraiser.

-I learnt that when I believed in myself, or at least tried, members of the public were much more likely to invest in me too.
-And seeing that I was getting good results gave me a confidence that improved my next dialogue.
+I learnt that when I believed in myself, or at least tried to, members of the public were much more likely to invest in me, too.
+And seeing that I was getting good results gave me confidence which improved my next interaction.
 Now, even if I’m feeling wobbly or less confident about a job, I remind myself that believing that I can do something makes all the difference.

 Confidence ran in my charity’s veins and it rubbed off on me with great effect.
-For example, my manager inspired me to apply for a job I would have previously felt under-qualified for.
+For example, my manager inspired me to apply for a job I would have previously felt underqualified for.
 ‘You’ve done this!’ he said, applying my street fundraising responsibilities to the job requirements with an oomph I hadn’t been able to muster.
 ‘I have!’
-I said, knowing that even if I hadn’t, what mattered just as much was my confidence to put myself forward.
+I said.
+Even if I hadn’t, I realised, what mattered just as much was having the confidence to put myself forward.